Daddy (2001 film)

-Daddy is a 2001 Telugu-language family drama film directed by Suresh Krissna.
+Daddy is a 2001 Indian Telugu-language family drama film directed by Suresh Krissna.
 It stars Chiranjeevi, Simran and Ashima Bhalla, with music composed by S. A. Rajkumar.
 The film was produced by Allu Aravind under the Geetha Arts banner.
 The film was dubbed into Tamil and Hindi as Dance Master and Meri Izzat in 2003 and 2008 respectively.

 Plot

 Raj Kumar or Raj (Chiranjeevi) is a rich audio company owner who owns a modern dance school.
 Dance is his passion and his life until he meets and marries Shanti (Simran).
 They have a daughter Akshaya (Anushka Malhotra).
 Raj believes in his friends and does anything for them.
 However, they take advantage of him and usurp his wealth.
 Though Raj and his family are happy in their not-so-lavish lifestyle, their happiness is shattered when Akshaya becomes ill with a heart condition.
 Raj, instead of bringing the money Shanti had stored in the bank to the hospital to save Akshaya, uses it to save his former dance student Gopi (Allu Arjun), who was hit by a car.
 Shanti, who is pregnant, leaves him because she feels that he killed their daughter.

 Six years later, Raj, who is once again wealthy, sees his second child, Aishwarya, who looks exactly like his Akshaya, in whose honor he builds a foundation which takes care of poor, unhealthy children and their families.
 He builds a relationship with Aishwarya without Shanti's knowledge.
 However, Shanti finds out, tries to reconcile with him after realizing her mistake, but doesn't because she sees him with the same friend who took advantage of them earlier.
 Raj agrees to leave, says a final goodbye, and as he is about to leave, sees his child caught in an accidental fire at her school function.
 He saves her, but he is wounded.
 Shanti sees how much he loves her and Aishwarya, and they finally reunite.